barricklab/breseq/src/doc/test_drive.rst

 .. warning::

    Running |breseq| on a full data set like this is not fast.
 Depending on your computer, this could take several hours.
-If you want to speed things up, you might only include one of the two sequence files on the command line.
+If you want to speed things up, you might only include one of the two read files on the command line.

 3. Open |breseq| output